getsentry/sentry-java/INSTALL.md

 Currently there are 6 modules in the project:

  - `raven`, the core of the project, providing the client and support for JUL
- - `raven-legacy`, support of the Raven-2.0 API (it's recommended to move to the new API as legacy will be removed in the future releases of Raven)
  - `raven-log4j`, Appender for log4j
  - `raven-log4j2`, Appender for log4j2
  - `raven-logback`, Appender for Logback